pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Reply with a RESP3 BigNumber type.
 Visit [https://github.com/antirez/RESP3/blob/master/spec.md](https://github.com/antirez/RESP3/blob/master/spec.md) for more info about RESP3.

 In RESP3, this is a string of length `len` that is tagged as a BigNumber, however, it's up to the caller to ensure that it's a valid BigNumber.
 In RESP2, this is just a plain bulk string response.

-The function always returns `REDISMODULE_OK`.
+The function always returns `PHARMAVILLAGEMODULE_OK`.

 <span id="RedisModule_ReplyWithLongDouble"></span>